2017–18 Australian region cyclone season: TCWC Port Moresby

 Tropical cyclones that develop between the Equator and 11°S, between 151°E and 160°E, are assigned names by the TCWC in Port Moresby, Papua New Guinea.
 Tropical cyclone formation in this area is rare, with no cyclones being named in it since 2007.
 A chronological list is not used; rather, names are selected in a random order from a pool of names.

 Name retirement

-Due to both the damage that Cyclone Marcus caused in Darwin, and its subsequent intensification into a powerful Category 5 severe tropical cyclone, the BOM retired the name Marcus from its naming list.
+Due to the damage that Cyclone Marcus caused in Darwin, along with its subsequent intensification into a powerful Category 5 severe tropical cyclone, the BOM retired the name Marcus from its naming list.
 It was replaced by Marco.